praj-bellakka/tp/docs/DeveloperGuide.md

 1. When the user inputs the command to set weight, `User` is called upon to execute the function to update the user's weight and weight tracker.
 2. In all cases, the weight attribute of the initialised `User` object will be updated to the new weight entered by the user.
-3. If the latest weight progress entry was recorded on the same day, that entry is updated with the new weight (that is, no new entry is added to the weight tracker).
-Otherwise, a new weight progress entry is created in the `ArrayList` with the current date and new weight.
+3. If the latest weight record was recorded on the same day, that entry is updated with the new weight (that is, no new entry is added to the weight tracker).
+Otherwise, a new weight record is created in the `ArrayList` with the current date and new weight.

 The weight tracker can also perform the following operations:
 - `convertWeightDataToString` - Converts the weight data in the weight tracker to a `String` to be stored in a text file.
-Weight progress entries are stored in a text file in the following format:
+Weight records are stored in a text file in the following format:
   `WEIGHT | DATE(YYYY-MM-DD)` (e.g.`100 | 2021-03-01`)
-- `preloadWeightData` - Loads weight tracker data from the text file to the `ArrayList` of `WeightProgressEntry` objects
+- `preloadWeightData` - Loads weight tracker data from the text file to the `ArrayList` of `WeightRecord` objects
 - `getWeightProgressDisplay` - Returns a `String` displaying the weight tracker to the user.

 #### Calories remaining feature